Oakwood Literature Festival Short Story Competition 2020

 1st Prize £75

-The winner will be selected by a panel of judges, with the final decision being made by head judge, Anthony Poulton-Smith and will be judged on literary merit, originality and readability.
+The winner was selected by a panel of judges, with the final decision being made by head judge, Anthony Poulton-Smith and was judged on literary merit, originality and readability.

 - Entries can be on any subject except erotica